 The unsightly effects of oil and gas can degrade visitors’ experience on public lands and ultimately hurt local communities that depend on tourism.
 Outdoor recreation is a big driver of local and national economies.
 In 2018, visitors to national parks spent an estimated $20.2 billion on their trips and supported 329,000 jobs, according to the National Park Service.

-But under Trump, polluters are getting to call the shots on public lands, ushering in a new era of unbridled energy development on wildlands that deserve preservation.
+But under the current administration, polluters are getting to call the shots on public lands, ushering in a new era of unbridled energy development on wildlands that deserve preservation.

 7. Light pollution is impacting wildlife and wilderness